-I was recently binge watching Netflix, specifially catching up on Comedians in Cars Getting Coffee with Jerry Seinfeld.
-I have been a huge fan from the first episode when it originally streamed on Crackle back in 2012.
-The show has all my senses fireing on all cylinders!
-I have referenced the show before when I did a podcast in 2018 on Ellen Degeneres wearing a vintage Rolex Daytona on an episode which you can listen to here.
+I was recently binge-watching Netflix, specifically catching up on Comedians in Cars Getting Coffee with Jerry Seinfeld.
+I have been a huge fan of the first episode when it originally streamed on Crackle back in 2012.
+The show has all my senses firing on all cylinders!
+I have referenced the show before when I did a podcast in 2018 on Ellen Degeneres wearing a vintage Rolex Daytona on an episode that you can listen to here.

 What makes this particular episode interesting is that Jerry Seinfeld is wearing a Rolex Daytona from 1968 on the newest season, episode 8 entitled, “Barry Marder Big Lots & Bev Moi”.
 Jerry Seinfeld has been known to be a very loyal and passionate fan of Breitling watches since or before his hit TV show, Seinfeld.
 I have never seen him wear any watch but a Breitling, so this was a nice, refreshing change to see him wear something different.
 The watch is even referenced toward the end of the episode in the credits.